syedramim/Stories/README.md

 ### Notebooks:
 - Open collection.ipynb to see the data collection process.
 - Use eda.ipynb for exploratory data analysis.
-Alongside the process, A/B Testing was applied to determine what is the optimal range to handle a metric.
+Alongside the process, A/B Testing was applied to determine what is the optimal range to handle a metric. **To access A/B Testing results, go into the stories file after cloning the repo and open the ab_test_results folder.
+Once opened, click any of the result HTML files, and a table will open within the browser.**
 - predictive_analysis.ipynb contains the predictive modeling steps.
 XGBRegressor was used to create the model.

 ## Features